Have you ever been camping or hiking and struggled to find a restroom space when needed?

 To keep the Sun Mar Compact’s clean lines, a unique Bio-drum handle retreats into the body of the device to mix and aerate the compost.

-Rescue Camping 25 is ideal for use in a boat or RV.
+Rescue Camping 25 is ideal for use when camping, or in a boat or RV.
 When nature calls, it adds added convenience and comfort to your journey.

 Rescue camping is suitable for both adults and children, and it is simple to construct and disassemble as required, ideal when you have no power supply.